oviva-ag/epa4all-client/README.md

 ## docker-compose with userspace wireguard
 This would be an example on how to run the epa4all-rest-service with a VPN connection to the Konnektor.
 The VPN connection is established via a userspace wireguard implementation.
 The service uses the network stack of the VPN container.
+To achieve this, not setting the `EPA4ALL_PROXY_ADDRESS` is enough.

+Note: Also note that this will most likely not work on GKE or other managed Kubernetes solutions due to the NET_ADMIN capability.
-Note: a userspace wireguard implementation is not as performant as a kernel implementation.
+Note2: a userspace wireguard implementation is not as performant as a kernel implementation.
 If you want to use a kernel implementation, you need to run the VPN container in host network mode.
 ```yaml
 services:
   epa4all-rest: